0xRepo-Source/goflux/docs/GETTING_STARTED.md

 .\bin\goflux-server.exe
 ```

 That's it!
-Your server is running on `http://localhost:8080` 🎉
+Your server is running on `http://localhost` (port 80) 🎉

 The server uses `goflux.json` for configuration (created automatically if missing).